 High Pastures currently serves a list size of over 11,000 patients, most of who live in Maghull immediately to the North of Liverpool.

-High Pastures is a five partner Practice and employs two salaried GP's.
+High Pastures is a four partner Practice and employs two salaried GP's.
 Each GP has their own personal list of patients with flexibility for holidays and half days etc.

 At present we employ Full time and Part time staff - Gill Kennedy - Practice Manager, Carole Morgan - IT Systems Manager, Lisa Burns - Secretarial Manager, Anna Dunne - Reception Manager, Tracey Fleming - Medical Personal Assistant, as well as 2 full time Admin/Reception staff and 7 part-time Receptionists, 2 full time Practice Nurses.

 Our Nursing Team are highly skilled in Chronic Disease Management, and hold Diabetic, Asthma, CHD and COPD Clinics as well as routine practice nursing duties.
 They also undertake daily telephone triage consultations to assist the Partners with their workload in order to maintain and improve appointment availability.

 District Nurses and Health Visitors affiliated to the Practice are based at the nearby Maghull Health Centre.

 High Pastures is a large Georgian house built in Maghull which was renovated in 1986.The house was at some point divided into flats.
 It is one of Maghull's oldest buildings and is a well known landmark.
 The building comprises of 10 Surgeries on 2 floors, a spacious Common Room, 2 Admin rooms and a sizeable Reception area and 2 waiting rooms.
 There is also a large car park.

 As part of the NHS commitment to providing more personalised care, from June 2015 all practices are required to provide all their patients with a named GP who will have overall responsibility for the care and support that our surgery provides.